|Do this||Not this|

 Form and read-only labels

-Finally, avoid words that describe what the user may grasp from the value's format.
+Additionally, when using labels, avoid words that describe what the user may grasp from the value's format.
+For example:

 Markets, countries, and employees are no longer restricted to a language or location.
-Plan for these various linguistic, visual, and directional challenges at the beginning of the design process.
+Plan for these various linguistic, visual, and directional challenges at the beginning of the design process by following these guidelines:

-- Design form fields, labels, messaging areas, buttons, headers, navigation, etc. to allow for a flexible amount of space and while maintaining readability in the more robust languages.
-(A good rule of thumb is to account for an extra 50-100% of length.)
+- Spacing— Design form fields, labels, messaging areas, buttons, headers, navigation, etc. to allow for a flexible amount of space, while maintaining readability in more robust languages.
+(A good rule of thumb is to account for an extra 50-100% of length)

-- Plan for bi-directional layouts as necessary to aid those more familiar with those patterns.
+- Layouts— Plan for bi-directional layouts as necessary to aid those more familiar with those patterns.

-- Show dates and times in the user's preferred format.
-More about date and time.
+- Date/time forma— Show dates and times in the user's preferred format.
+Read more about date and time formats here.